frePPLe/frepple/doc/model-reference/items.rst

 **Extra fields added by "demand hits" app**

 This addon app provides some metrics on the historical demand of the item.
-This is useful in identifying fast-moving and slow-moving items and define an ABC classification for segmenting the inventory policies correctly.
+This is useful in identifying fast-moving and slow-moving items that can be used for differentiating the inventory policies correctly.

 ======================= ================= ===========================================================
 Field                   Type              Description